metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 ## Lions @ Rams

-Lovely gutsy move from the Lions, pooch kicking the ball on their first kick-off.
+Lovely gutsy move from the Lions, pooch kicking the ball on their first kick-off and then following up with a fake punt on the next drive.

 First touchdown came courtesy of the Rams too eagerly blitzing Goff on a long third-down.
-It wasn't just a blitz, but a jailbreak one.
-Detroit, perhaps anticipating this, set up a halfback screen.
-A cover-zero blitz against a screen to a runner didn't bode well for the defense in this particular instance.
+It was an all-out blitz, a tactic meant to rattle Goff.
+Detroit probably anticipated this, as Anthony Lynn called a halfback screen, the best possible response to a defense gambling with a jailbreak blitz.

+Despite the chip on his shoulder, Jared Goff didn't break out of his shell at all in this game.
+According to Next-Gen Stats, Goff had the fewest intended air yards compared to all other quarterbacks last week.
+Pretty sad.
+But actually ideal against a defense that exclusively runs two-deep safety looks like the Eagles...